Do you want to properly install and setup Yoast SEO plugin in WordPress?

 Step 5.
 Webmaster Tools

-Webmaster tools lets you see insights and other relevant data about your site from the specific search engines.
 In order to verify your site and see those exclusive data, you have to add a meta tag to your site, or upload a file.
-Most beginners are afraid to add meta tags, so Joost put this option in to ease the process.
-Simply add your meta code that you received from the search engines in the respective fields.
+Most beginners are afraid to add meta tags, so Yoast put this option in to ease the process.
+Simply add the meta code that you received from the search engines in the respective fields.

 Step 6.
 Search Appearance